teeppope/Aloha-Apparel-v2/README.md

 #Project 1 pt-b: Aloha Site with some pizazz

-Project 1 pt-b at RED was an extention of Project 1 pt-b.
+Project 1 pt-b at RED was an extention built on top of [Project 1 pt-a](https://github.com/teeppope/Aloha-Apparel-v1).
 It brought to the table an introduction to jQuery, and the active web.

 ![Aloha Shop Home Page](homepage.png)